It's likely this has happened to you once, and if it hasn't then prepare for the inevitable.

 While the market for stain removers is huge, you might not have a bottle on hand, but before you rush out to the supermarket there are a few household items that will do the trick just as well.

-While this may surprise you, hairspray is one of the most common household stain removers as it has acetone, which is a chemical used in stain removers.
+While this may surprise you, hairspray is one of the most common household stain removers as many hairsprays have acetone, which is a chemical used in stain removers.
 Be sure to spray a lot of product and let it soak in for a few hours, or even overnight, for best results.
+Also proceed with caution as the hairsprays without acetone or alcohol could lead to additional staining or stick marks.

 Aeroguard has been known to remove black permanent marker off furniture as it is commonly used to remove grafitti.
 You can pick up a bottle at your local supermarket - but if you're lucky you might find one over the back of a cupboard.